leonardodfc1996/coffeeflow-ai/README.md

 # Send to backend
 import requests
 response = requests.post(f"{RENDER_URL}/api/telemetry", json=telemetry_data)

 3. Monitor Dashboard

-Open your Render URL in browser to see:
+Open your Render URL in a browser to see:

 Real-time harvest metrics